yonatanbe/git_workshop/exercises/reset.md

 * git reset --soft HEAD~
 * status & log && cat!

-see how your commit has been removed. the index is just the same as it was, with your change still there. see also that your file has not changed!
+see how your commit has been removed. the index is just the same as it was, with your change still there, showing in green. see also that your file has not changed!

 * commit your change again